PrometheusModding/OSA-SE-FLASH-2.0/README.md

 # OSA-FLASH

+#### The vectors art work inside OSA-Flash are my own drawings and they are not permited to be used in any way outside of OSA.

 Contains the source files to create the OSA.swf that gets packed in OSA for distribution.
 OSA is a skyrim mod that allows Skyrim animation to have much more potential with a clean easy to use UI to allow for the animation to also be interactive